sergeevgk/weather-forecasting/README.md

 5. Swagger documentation and interface are provided at {running_app_url}/swagger.

 #### Running in Docker/Podman:
+1. Publish the solution and build docker/podman images.
+(TODO: provide a Dockerfile)
+2. Create a .env file with 'OWM_API_KEY' environment variable and paste your Open Weather Map API key as its value.
+The docker-compose process will use when the .env file and docker-compose.yaml are in the same directory.
+3. Use `docker compose` or `podman compose` command to run the containerized application.

+P.S.
 I used Aspir8 tool (https://github.com/prom3theu5/aspirational-manifests) to generate a docker-compose file from the Aspire project.
 This tool also builds images and publishes to your (local?) image repository so that the docker-compose command can actually run the container.
-I tried this with Podman and latest docker-compose, and it seems that it worked.
-I will provide a more detailed description later, when I figure out the most convenient way to build this project in docker images, publish and run locally.
+It has some difficulties with secret management at the moment, so be aware to check if your secrets are populated properly.

 ### Requirements and features: